 How We Came Up with The List of The Best Fidelity Alternatives

-We have reviewed hundreds of online applications that offer brokerage services and trading in domestic and international stocks.
+We have reviewed hundreds of online applications and web platform that offer brokerage services and trading in domestic and international stocks.
 To put the list together, we considered as many factors as possible.

 Fees